-With the rapid increase of residents, visitors and workers in our region it is evident that public transport has not kept pace.
-Though private providers have gone some way to fill this need, transport and roads are popoing a significant challenge.
+With the mpld increase of nesidents, visitors and workers in our region it is evident that public transport has not kept pace.
+Though private providers have gone some way to fill this need, transport and roads are posing a significant challenge.
 Public transport access and connections to Newcastle and Maitland, whilst reasonable for those traveling at traditional work or school hours, are often problematic for those commuting at irregular times.
 Tertiary education students and shift workers need to be considered at the risk of us losing their skills and talent.

-Council continues to advocate for the upgrade to Nelson Bay Road, Cabbage Tree Road / Tomago Road and the MT Pacific Motorway extension.
+Council continues to advocate for the upgrade to Nelson Bay Road, Cabbage The Road / Tomago Road and the M1 Pacific Motorway extension.
 The completion of these major infrastructure items will have a fundamental impact on travel times, reduce costs for business and open new opportunities for investment in Port Stephens.